hackseq/2016_project_2/scripts/R_optimizers/mco/README.md

-This directory hosts production ready code for the GA optimizer package
+This directory hosts production ready code for the genetic algorithm based mco optimizer package
 - Testing with ABYSS